 For example, Florida is a Federally Facilitated Marketplace state that has also decided not to expand Medicaid under the Affordable Care Act.
 Florida has developed numerous HCBS waiver programs such as a waiver for Aged and Disabled Adults and a waiver for people with intellectual and/or developmental disabilities (ID/DD).
-54,502as of 2021,22,621 Any additional income and assets will not be counted against eligibility if they are placed into a legal trust.
+In 2011, Florida had a total of 44,596 people on their combined waiver waiting lists, consisting primarily of 20,622 on the Aged and Disabled waiting list, and 19,460 in the ID/DD waiting list.
+At the same time, Florida has chosen to adopt the "special income" rule for HCBS waiver applicants that allows up to 300% of the Supplemental Security Income amount.
+That currently equates to over \$2000/month in income for an individual (over \$4000 for a couple), and up to \$2000 in assets (\$3000 for a couple).
+Any additional income and assets will not be counted against eligibility if they are placed into a legal trust.
 This combination of facts means that there are potentially many individuals and families with disabilities who need higher levels of health care, who are already paying significant amounts out-of-pocket for HCBS and medically-related care, and who seek more affordable coverage through the Marketplace since their income makes them ineligible for Medicaid in Florida.

 In those states that are expanding Medicaid, these individuals and families may be unsure whether they are eligible for Medicaid expansion or a QHP with advance premium tax credits/cost-share reductions.
 Both QHPs and expansion Medicaid's Alternative Benefit Plan package offer Essential Health Benefit (EHB) protections that are important to people who are on a HCBS waiver waiting list, but expansion Medicaid offer the great advantage of usually including elements of HCBS such as chore assistance and adult day services.
 Individuals on the waiver waiting list need to look very carefully at enrolling in Medicaid or in a QHP, and will need assistance with the provider, treatment, prescription, mental health, and medical equipment care continuity concerns that other PWD have when looking at the Marketplace.
-Note also that individuals who are on a waiver waiting list because they an institutional level of care would also likely trigger and meet a state's definition of medically frail, and therefore will need information about that additional choice.
+Note also that individuals who are on a waiver waiting list because they an institutional level of care would also likely trigger and meet a state's definition of medically frail, and therefore will need information about that additional choice.1